charliemic/electric-sheep/docs/development/workflow/SCOPE_CREEP_DETECTION.md

 - Monitor scope expansion
 - Flag when thresholds exceeded
-- Suggest new agent when appropriate
+- Suggest new chat session when appropriate
-- Make it easy to start new agent
+- Make it easy to start new chat session

 ### Post-Work